codesandbox/sandpack/sandpack-react/README.md

 It's not pretty, but with just a few lines of code, you can create a whole new component that uses the power of sandpack, but has all the UI and functionality you need for your specific use case.

-Notice how the `SandpackPreview` is the only component left from our package.
-You can also implement your own preview component, but we recommend sticking with the standard one, as it is a bit more coupled to the bundler implementation.

 ## Development